hcakil/techAssessment/README.md

 ## Explanation

 1. Get Ready Data Environments
-	+ After adjust the Environment on powerplatform
-	+ Connect Power Apps
-	+ Login Azure Portal and adjust credentials
+	+ Find an Open api which gives a list of data
 2. Data Fetch
-	+ Create an endpoint (for this purpose) for getting access token
-	+ Create for Account list fetch endpoint
 	+ Test these via POSTMAN
 3. Flutter Part
 	+ Above mentioned structure designed & start developing
 	+ Coming Data for Account list as json convert to account_model objects
 	+ Provider package used for this lists

-	+ State Code and StateOrProvince variables stored in a list which fetched from this account list (uniquely stored/avoid from duplication) [_stateFilterList]
+	+ Category variables stored in a list which fetched from this account list (uniquely stored/avoid from duplication) [_stateFilterList]
 	+ This async action created for network get & post request/response time.
-This actions stored in bool value and state listening this data changes [_isReady]
+This actions stored in state listening this data changes [AccountState]
 	+ There is also list created for showing filtered actions _accountSearchList

-	+ Service part is only used by send & get requests from REST API (account_service)
+	+ Service part is only used by send & get requests from REST API (accountCubit & accountRepository)

 	+ For UI actions Elements designed based on MediaQuery variables for being responsive for web & mobil (for many type  UI sizes)